 Focusing on the spiritual good will help the Christian worker through rough times, that is, persecution, painful trials or otherwise.
 That is important to know since we are promised terrible times:

 It has been my experience to observe that many, who profess salvation, have unfortunately adopted this attitude of ingratitude or unthankfulness.
 Such an attitude manifests through complaining, grumbling, moaning, murmuring and whining!
 People complain about the weather, their job, boss and co-workers, their health, the economy, the government, the local football and baseball teams, their car, home, bills, spouse, kids, in-laws, etc. It seems that unless certain people get exactly what they want, as much as they want and when they want it, they complain!
-What a deplorable attitude.
+What a deplorable attitude and far from the heroes of the faith.
 In Col. 2:7, we are instructed as follows:

 Ingratitude and Complaining vs.